DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 **Do we want to remove Appendix A?**
 ----------------
-Suggested Citation: Battista, Andrew; Brittnacher, Tom; Garrett, Zenobie; Moore, Jennifer; Pirmann, Carrie.
-(2019).
-GeoDatabase Data Curation Primer.
+Suggested Citation: Benedict, Karl; Hjerpe, Laura; Wang, Wenjie.
+(2024).
+Shapefile Data Curation Primer.
 [Data Curation Network GitHub Repository](https://github.com/DataCurationNetwork/data-primers.)

 *This work was created as part of the Data Curation Network ...*